open-learning-exchange/myplanet/README.md

 > We also encourage you add the solutions to any syncing or compiling issues to this README document in the Troubleshooting section as a guidance to the future virtual interns.

-#### Setting up the Android device
+#### Setting up the Android device for Testing

-##### Virtual Device

-As the Takeout App will mostly be used on 10-inch OLE Tablets, the best way to run and test the application will be on the 10-inch tablet emulator (unless you have an actual 10-inch tablet).
+As the Takeout App will mostly be used on 10-inch OLE Tablets, the best way to run and test the application will be on the 10-inch tablet emulator (unless you have an actual 10-inch tablet):

 1. If you have completed the First Steps, then you have already enabled virtualization on your device.
 2. After opening and syncing the takeout project in Android Studio, click on `Run`.